The Dutch educational system

 Public schools

 Public schools are open to all children regardless of religion or conviction and are generally subject to public law.
-They are governed by the municipal council, increasingly by a board or by a public legal entity or foundation set up by the council.
-Public schools provide education on behalf of the state.
+They are governed by private bodies.

 Educational ideas